3 Ways to Build Deeper Influence and Connection

 This article is not for them, but for you, the well-intentioned, human-centered leader looking to gain the respect of their team.

-3 Reasons Your Team Might Not Like You (and What to Do Next)
+3 Reasons Your Team Might Not Like You (and How to Gain Respect)

 Here are three common reasons you could be losing influence (and what to do to regain respect and the impact you need).